Last updated on September 5th, 2025 at 03:58 pm

 chkdsk /f /r

-Method 10: Remove VauServer and ViStatusServer from Registry
+Method 10: Remove VauServer and ViStatusServer Registry Keys (Advanced Users Only)

 , and press Enter. - Navigate to: